Statin Myopathy and Exercise: Do Statins Damage Muscle in People Who Lift?

 This is a transcription of the podcast, which is available on iTunes, SoundCloud, or YouTube.
 But first, a brief comment on this topic.
 This is …

 Week number 2 is here and guess what….more dumbbells!
 Great!
-Let’s get into it: The Workout: Duration: 12 minutes Like last week, this has quite …
+Let’s get into it: The Workout: Duration: 12 minutes Like last week, this has …

 17.1 (<<<PDF available here) A brief introduction and then we can get right into this.
 I’m Jordan.
 I’m a lifter, a doctor, and I help people …